Beverly Hills Supper Club fire

 On the evening of May 28, 1977, a fire occurred at the Beverly Hills Supper Club in Southgate, Kentucky.
-With a total of 165 deaths and over 200 injuries, it is history's seventh deadliest nightclub fire.
+With a total of 165 deaths and over 200 injuries, it is history's seventh-deadliest nightclub fire.

 Club

-The Beverly Hills Supper Club was a major attraction, less than 2.5 miles (4 km) outside Cincinnati, just across the Ohio River in Southgate, Kentucky, on US 27, near what would later become its interchange with Interstate 471.
+The Beverly Hills Supper Club was a major attraction, less than 2.5 miles (4 km) outside Cincinnati, just across the Ohio River in Southgate, Kentucky, on US 27, near what later became its interchange with Interstate 471.
 The club booked its entertainers from Las Vegas, Nashville, Hollywood, New York, and other show-business hubs.
 The site had been a popular nightspot and illegal gambling house as early as 1926.
 Ohio native Dean Martin had been a blackjack dealer there.

 In 1967, organized crime figures Moe Dalitz, Morris Kleinman and Samuel A. Tucker sold The Beverly Hills Country Club to Joseph E. Cole, Sam W. Klein, Carl Glickman and two other men (one of whom has been linked to New Jersey mob boss Gerardo Catena), who, in 1974, sold to the Richard Schilling family.

-In 1971, the club reopened under the then-current owners and management and was considered an elegant venue that attracted top-notch talent and affluent clientele.
+In 1971, the club reopened under the then-current owners and management and was considered an elegant venue that attracted top-notch talent such as The Supremes, Diahann Carroll, Rosemary Clooney and Tony Bennett and affluent clientele.